-This is another one of those recipes that always makes me ask “why don’t I make these more often?”
-Think easy, savory pancakes to go alongside a hot bowl of chili, a vegetable supper, a plate of sliced tomatoes, pulled pork barbecue or Texas brisket, or a simple bowl of pintos or white beans.
-Make them sliver dollar appetizer size and pass the platter with cocktails or icy cold beer.
+Green Chile Corncakes is another of those recipes that always makes me ask “why don’t I make these more often?”
+Think easy, savory pancakes to go alongside a hot bowl of chili, a vegetable supper, a plate of sliced tomatoes, pulled pork barbecue, or Texas brisket.
+Or, a simple bowl of pintos or white beans.
+Make them silver dollar appetizer size and pass the platter with cocktails or icy cold beer.
 Green chile corncakes go with just about anything.
 Or, nothing at all.

-Of course, this green chile variation is nirvana for all us New Mexico chile fanatics.
+Of course, this green chile corncake variation is nirvana for all us New Mexico chile fanatics.
 But, the real point is that you can add what you like to flavor the cheesy cakes.
 Substitute a chopped jalapeno or serrano for the green chile.
 Add corn kernels, green onion slices, bell pepper bits, pimiento, black pepper.
 Try a smoked cheese.
 There’s no limit to the variations.

 What to do with the leftovers?
 Freeze tightly and reheat as needed in the toaster oven for a great snack.

 - 1 1/2 cups buttermilk